Haley Stevens: 2018

 Stevens and Colin Allred, both alumni of the Obama administration, were selected as co-presidents of the House Democratic freshman class of the 116th United States Congress.

 An October 2019 town hall on curbing gun violence turned contentious as protesters at the Commerce Township gun club, where the event was held, interrupted Stevens and other lawmakers.
-Stevens said "This is why the NRA has got to go" in response to protestors repeatedly shouting "NRA" in reference to the National Rifle Association.
+Stevens said "This is why the NRA has got to go" in response to protesters repeatedly shouting "NRA" in reference to the National Rifle Association.

-Hillary Clinton recorded a late robocall in support of her.
-Following the robocall, she moved from second place in pre-election polls to winning the election.
-Politico credited her robocalls for boosting Stevens' campaign.

 2020

 Stevens ran for reelection.
 She was unopposed in the Democratic primary.
-In the general election, she defeated the Republican nominee, Eric Esshaki, in a tighter race than expected.
+In the general election, she defeated the Republican nominee, Eric Esshaki, in a tighter race that saw early ad spending from Republican-allied Congressional Leadership Fund.

 In a 2020 floor speech, she shouted over the gavel of her own party saying that she was wearing pink latex gloves "not for personal attention" but to make a point about COVID.